High School Faculty

 What – The liaison will offer suggestions for course alignment and activities.

 Why – It is important to employ the guidance of experienced faculty when creating a new course.
 Their guidance can be invaluable

 Where – Course review should happen soon after the partnership is defined and it may happen by phone, at school, in a coffee shop, wherever partners choose.
 (See further strategies for partnership development on the following pages).

 Step 3: Articulation Agreement Created

-Who - After “Instructor Review” (IAF) and “Course Review” (syllabus) are approved, the Dual Credit office will create an articulation agreement that is signed electronically by High School Faculty, PCC Faculty Liaison, Dual Credit Coordinator, Division Dean, Dean of Instruction and the Vice President of Academic affairs.
+Who – After the instructor qualification and course review steps are completed, the Dual Credit office will create an articulation agreement.
+This agreement is signed (electronically) by the High School Faculty and Administration, PCC Faculty Liaison, Dual Credit Coordinator, Division Dean, Dean of Instruction and the Vice President of Academic affairs.

 What -This is a legal document.
 All parties should take care to read the entire document and know to what they are agreeing

 Why – PCC is an accredited community college.
 To remain true to our vision and uphold standards, outside offering of credit should be by contract only.

 Where – Copies of all articulation agreements are available and filed in Dual Credit office.